45gfg9/srun-c/README.md

 > [!CAUTION]
 >
 > If you encounter issues, consider using HTTP but be aware that HTTP is insecure.
-Srun portal uses a XXTEA-variant encryption for the login request, but it is virtually useless; **if someone intercepts a full request, they can decrypt it and get your credentials.** This is left to you as an exercise.
+Srun portal uses a XXTEA-variant encryption for the login request, but it is virtually useless; **if someone intercepts a full login request, they can decrypt the payload and get your credentials.** This is left to you as an exercise.
 >
 > Depending on your institution's setup, `ac_id` detection may require HTTPS, other than that it may work fine with HTTP.